Menu

 • 40 to 45-foot Poles: highways, major roadways, large parking lots, and industrial zones where you’ll need a wide illumination area.

-• 60 to 65 Foot Poles: projects that need exceptionally high light coverage such as stadium lighting, large industrial yards, and expansive outdoor areas.
+• 60 to 65 Foot Poles: projects that need exceptionally high light coverage, such as stadium lighting, large industrial yards, and expansive outdoor areas.
+These tall poles or taller poles are ideal for providing adequate illumination in high-traffic areas.

 Material and Durability

 Selecting the right light pole materials is crucial for the durability and longevity of such light poles.
+Corrosion resistance and the use of corrosion-resistant materials are essential for preventing structural weaknesses and ensuring long-term performance.
 For example, you’ll have to consider the environmental factors of the area to select a material that endures them.
+Applying protective coatings to light poles helps them withstand harsh weather conditions and extends their lifespan.
+Metal poles, such as steel poles and aluminum poles, are commonly used for their strength and resistance, while fiberglass poles are suitable for environments where non-conductivity and vibration resistance are important.
+Aluminum poles, in particular, are ideal for coastal or humid environments due to their superior corrosion resistance.
 The most common materials include:

 Wood

-Wooden light poles are mostly used in rural areas and projects such as parks, nature trails or conservation or historical projects because of their traditional aesthetics.
-The disadvantage of this material is that it might need maintenance regularly.
+Wooden light poles are mostly used in rural areas and projects such as parks, nature trails or conservation, or historical projects because of their traditional aesthetics.
+The disadvantage of this material is that it might need regular maintenance.

 Steel

-Fiberglass is a lightweight, corrosion-resistant and non-conductive material.
-As known as composite, fiberglass is weather resistant and non-conductive so there is no risk of lightning strikes.
+Fiberglass is a lightweight, corrosion-resistant, and non-conductive material.
+As a composite, fiberglass is weather resistant and non-conductive, so there is no risk of lightning strikes.

 Aluminum